 The present value of the defined benefit plan liability is calculated by reference to best estimate of the mortality of plan participants both during and after their employment.
-An increase in life expectancy will result in an increase in the plan's liabilities.
+An increase in life expectancy of plan participants will result in an increase in the plan's liabilities.